omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “This one will do”, turning over a rock, a bunch of insects scrawled around as their home had disappeared.
 I took note of a particular worm as it squirmed there in the dirt.
 It was disgusting how it looked as it twirled into itself in a continuous motion.
 Was the bright midday sun burning it?
 Why don’t you just dig downwards instead, you incompetent worm.
 Would I have done the same thing had I been reincarnated as it instead?

 I tried stabbing it with a stick and it squirmed away, seemingly unharmed.
-I can’t even kill this stupid insignificant worm.
+I stabbed another one, same thing happened.
+I can’t even kill a single stupid insignificant worm.

 “Whoah, look at that beetle\!”